The law of covenants and obsolete easements - On - demand

-This 1 hour on-demand material was recorded in June 2020 and is recommended for NSW practitioners.
+This on-demand material was recorded on 24 June 2020

 This on-demand video addresses a fundamental and tricky aspect of practicing in property law – clearing land titles of unused (or abandoned) easements and old (obsolete) covenants to obtain an unencumbered land title.